Leviticus 4:16

 some of the bull’s blood

-Blood, in the Hebrew context, is synonymous with life (Leviticus 17:11).
-The bull's blood represents the life given as a substitute for the sinner, pointing to the gravity of sin and the cost of atonement.
-The use of a bull, a valuable and significant animal, underscores the seriousness of the sin offering.
-This prefigures the ultimate sacrifice of Christ, whose blood was shed for the remission of sins.
+Blood was central to the sacrificial system, representing life and atonement for sin (Leviticus 17:11).
+The use of a bull, a valuable and significant offering, underscores the gravity of sin and the costliness of atonement.
+This prefigures the ultimate sacrifice of Christ, whose blood was shed for the remission of sins (Hebrews 9:22).

 into the Tent of Meeting